What’s Lurking in Your Garbage Disposal?

 Let’s be honest, the garbage disposals are straight up nasty.
-Food and other gunk that gets dumped down your disposal can cause some seriously icky and even potentially dangerous buildup as time goes on.
+Food and other gunk that gets dumped down your disposal can cause some seriously icky and potentially dangerous buildup as time goes on.

 The Dark Truth About Your Disposal

-Well, over time your garbage disposal can quickly become a haven for all kinds of nastiness including bacteria and even some forms of fungus!
+Over time your garbage disposal can become a haven for all kinds of nastiness including bacteria and even some forms of fungus!

-In order to be a good steward of your disposal, there are a few things you should do on a regular basis to keep it running its best.
-First, keep in mind that this appliance is not a trash can.
+First, this appliance is not a trash can.
 Sure, you can scrape your plates into the sink, but don’t dump huge items down the drain that you can easily toss into the trash.

 Food like banana peels, raw chicken, and other large and smelly items should never be put into the disposal.
 The unit is only made to break down so much, and it could clog your drain and cause the garbage disposal to malfunction.